Criticisms of Stand-to-Pee Devices

 One thing is true: if you can’t make an STP work reliably, it isn’t much good.
 I don’t want a pee funnel that might fail at an important time.
 But they work for many people, so to say they “just don’t work” isn’t true.

 I’m not a doctor.
-Please talk to your doctor if you have concerns about using an STP.
+Please talk to your doctor if you have concerns about using a pee funnel.
 Getting correct information is important because there is a lot of fear-mongering out there.
+Talk to your doctor about how you specifically use a stand-to-pee device (occasionally? every day?) and about your personal health concerns.
+The examples here are my personal experience and findings and are NOT a substitute for medical advice from a healthcare professional.

 One thing that I believe is commonly accepted is that if you don’t empty your bladder completely you are at greater risk for an infection.
 (The Cleveland Clinic lists it as a cause of recurrent UTIs here: Cleveland Clinic.)
 I am always careful to COMPLETELY empty my bladder when using a pee funnel.
 As addressed in the “How to Pee Standing Up” section, when you first practice using these devices, full emptying may be hard, so if you still need to go, you might want to pee in your usual way after practicing.
-I have heard on the wilds of the internet (never from a doctor) that it is “impossible” to fully drain your bladder while standing if you are a cis woman.
-I will simply say it possible for me.
+Just be certain you’re empty!

 Very cool that some people can do this, but since not all can, I would say there is still a need for STPs.

-I know I said I would represent these criticisms fairly, but anything to do with “gender means you can’t do things” is dumb.
+I want to represent these criticisms fairly, but anything to do with “gender means you can’t do things” is dumb.
 Here’s a rapid fire set of responses to these types of statements:

 You just want to be a man.
 Is peeing truly at the core of manhood?
 Is that the beating heart of masculinity: urination?
 I don’t find peeing impacts my gender.
 Does my peeing impact your gender?